 AMS OF DELAWARE: Virtually every medication-assisted treatment facility is fully equipped and capable of accepting guest dosing referrals, not just in high-traffic vacation areas either.
 Clinical staff and patients alike can find guest dosing facilities through theFederal Tx Locator or by using medication specifically, Buprenorphine Treatment Locator reserved for those patients taking Suboxone.

 ADDICTION BLOG: What percentage of methadone users do you think currently use this option?

 AMS OF DELAWARE: Rough estimate would be approximately 55% of patients use guest dosing options during vacation.
 However, requirements for coordination of care vary from state to state, as the sole discretion belongs to the receiving facility once the last dose of medication is verified by referring agency.

 Some programs require upwards of 2 to 3 weeks to accommodate guest dosing requests, whereby AMS of Delaware, a member of Addiction Medical Solutions, LLC, is able to accommodate in 24 hours or less for this purpose which makes vacation stress-free and convenient.

 ADDICTION BLOG: What kinds of documents does someone taking methadone need to prepare in order to receive methadone while traveling?

 AMS OF DELAWARE: Documents include:

 - Proposed dates for guest dosing

 **** NOTE HERE that one federal requirement is proof of valid identification upon time of arrival to any guest dosing facility.
-Furthermore, the majority of programs require mandatory locked storage containers for safeguard/security of health sustaining medication.
+Furthermore, the majority of programs require mandatory locked storage containers for the safeguard/security of health-sustaining medication.